levon003/levon003.github.io/_posts/2026-04-03-structuring-research-narratives.md

 >A good abstract tells a story.
 Furthermore, the parts of the story appear in a sensible order, one commonly seen by its (limited) audience.
 It, therefore, meets its readers' expectations.
 When writing my own abstracts or helping others, I find that stating the purpose(s) of each sentence helps me see the story's flow from a reader's point of view, and readily find flaws in the story.
 If you think of an abstract as telling a story, then of course only some content and orderings are effective, and you can judge when content and order works or doesn't.

-When you start to diverge from the structure I present above, just ask yourself: does this meet my readers' expectations?
+When you start to diverge from the structure I present above, ask yourself: does this meet my readers' expectations?
 Does my story 'work'?

 ## Other resources